digiapulssi/docker-monitoring-zabbix-agent/README.md

 ![Container CPU usage](https://raw.githubusercontent.com/digiapulssi/docker-monitoring-zabbix-agent/master/images/cpu-usage.png)

 It is recommended that containers in the monitored host have a name defined.
 Otherwise the docker generated name is used and the history data will be lost every time the container is created again.

+# Host monitoring notes:

+Currently the dockerized agent offers only limited host monitoring.
+Following stats are not available or have some limits:
+- Network traffic (container is isolated from seeing network interfaces of the host)
+- Filesystems (some mountpoints can be seen inside the container, but not all are discoverable)
+- Processes statistics (e.g. number of running processes in host)

+System statistics which can be monitored via monitoring some linux system file can be mounted to the docker container, but they may need a customized Zabbix item to point into non-standard path inside the docker container.
+At later point, host monitoring may be improved in this docker container, but it might need customizing the Zabbix agent code.

 # Usage:
 ## General usage: